 Several top rated cryptocurrencies provide passive income via PoS.
-Here we take a look at 33 of these coins and provide tips so you can achieve the best results.
+Here we take a look at the top Proof of Stake coins and provide tips so you can achieve the best results.

-Remember: we’re not judging these coins’ main application – but only their performance as passive income cryptocurrency investments.
+Remember: we're not judging these coins' applications or technology - but only their performance as passive income cryptocurrency investments.

 If your favorite coin doesn't score a favorable review here, remember the focus of this article is simply the coins' profitability as a buy and forget type of investment.

 We've tried to make this guide as comprehensive as possible so you can make the best choice for your next season of crypto purchases.

 Instead of a regular PoS network's "votes" system, Avalanche works by passing gossip between random network nodes.
 This ingenious protocol allows for transactions to get settled as quickly as one second, sometimes less.